Nico Hoerner Preview, Player Props: Cubs vs. Giants

-On Monday, Nico Hoerner (.409 on-base percentage in past 10 games, 66 points above season-long percentage) and the Chicago Cubs play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner (.324 slugging percentage in past 10 games, including no home run), battle starter Ryan Walker and the San Francisco Giants at Wrigley Field, Tuesday at 7:40 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5 with a double) against the Reds.
+In his most recent game he had a hitless performance (0-for-4) against the Giants.

 Nico Hoerner Game Info & Props vs. the Giants